-This discussion deals only with debt securities that are treated as indebtedness for U.S. federal income tax purposes.
-The U.S. federal income tax consequences of owning debt securities that are not so treated will be discussed in an applicable prospectus supplement.
+This discussion deals only with debt securities that are due to mature 30 years or less from the date on which they are issued.
+The U.S. federal income tax consequences of owning debt securities that are due to mature more than 30 years from their date of issue will be discussed in an applicable prospectus supplement.

-Merger and Consolidation/Substitution of Issuer
+Merger and Consolidation/ Substitution of Issuer

-If we engage in the activities described under "Description of Debt Securities - Consolidation, Merger and Sale of Assets" or "Description of Debt Securities-Substitution of Shell Finance as Issuer", a U.S. holder could be treated for U.S. federal income tax purposes as having constructively exchanged its debt securities for new debt securities in a taxable transaction, resulting in realization of gain or loss.
+If we engage in the activities described under "Description of Debt Securities - Consolidation, Merger and Sale of Assets" or "Description of Debt Securities - Substitution of Shell Finance as Issuer", a U.S. holder could be treated for U.S. federal income tax purposes as having constructively exchanged its debt securities for new debt securities in a taxable transaction, resulting in realization of gain or loss.
 U.S. holders are urged to consult their tax advisors with regard to whether our engaging in such activities results in a constructive exchange and, if so, the U.S. federal income tax consequences of such constructive exchange and of holding the new debt securities such holder is deemed to receive.